praveesh91/currency-converter/README.md

 function accepts currency pair and currency value

-1. if currency pair directly present in the map
+1. if currency pair directly present in the map<br/>
    1.1 multiply currency rate with currency value
-2. if currency pair is inverted form
+2. if currency pair is inverted form<br/>
-   2.1 swap the currency pair
+   2.1 swap the currency pair<br/>
    2.2 multiply currency value with 1/currency rate
-3. if currency pair not in the given data
+3. if currency pair not in the given data<br/>
-   3.1 sorted based on the intermediate conversion currency 3.2 converted initially with the intermediate currency 3.3 again with that result, converted to the final currency
+   3.1 sorted based on the intermediate conversion currency<br/>
+   3.2 converted initially with the intermediate currency<br/>
+   3.3 again with that result, converted to the final currency<br/>

 # Getting Started with Create React App